Skip to content

 Transitional Solution Until 2028

 The new flat-rate regulation is initially considered a transitional model.
-From 2028, the EU plans a digital customs system that will centrally record all imports and regularly clear them—regardless of the value of goods.
+From 2028, the EU plans a digital customs system that will centrally record and regularly clear all imports—regardless of the value of the goods.
 This would permanently eliminate the previous exemption for small shipments.

 According to the EU Commission, around 4.6 billion small shipments reached the European market in 2024, about 91 percent of which came from China.
-Revenue from the new customs fees will flow into both the EU budget and the budgets of member states.
+The revenue from the new customs duties will flow into both the EU budget and the budgets of the member states.

 This article is a machine translation of the original German version of TECHBOOK and has been reviewed for accuracy and quality by a native speaker.
 For feedback, please contact us at info@techbook.de.